Contact Number

 Monarch FestivalVisiting the Monarch Preserve

 Monarch migration is variable and population numbers and dates are different each year.
-The monarchs typically begin arriving in mid-October and leave by mid-February (In 2013, 2016, and 2017 the monarchs had left by January).
+The monarchs typically begin arriving in mid-October and leave by mid-February.
 At Natural Bridges, late October and all of November is often the best time to go for a walk and observe the monarchs.
 The Monarch Grove at Natural Bridges has been declared a Natural Preserve, thus protecting these butterflies and their winter habitat from human encroachment or harm.
 It is the only State Monarch Preserve in California.

 The grove contains eucalyptus trees which are located in a gently sloping canyon, providing the Monarch needed shelter from the wind.
 These winter-flowering trees are also a convenient food source for the butterfly.
-On chilly days when the temperature drops below 60 degrees, the butterflies cluster together in the eucalyptus trees for warmth.
+On chilly days when the temperature drops below 60 degrees, the butterflies cluster together in the eucalyptus trees for protection from the elements.

 Visitors can view the over-wintering Monarchs by walking down the park's wheelchair and stroller-accessible boardwalk to an observation deck in the eucalyptus grove.